-The crest of the North Dam looking west is shown in Photo 1, The dam is in good condition and t shows no signs of deformation or abnormal settling.
+The crest of the North Dam looking west is shown in Photo 1 (Appendix A).
+The dam is in good condition and shows no signs of deformation or abnormal settling.
 The downstream slope of the dam (Photo 2) shows no signs of surficial movement or erosion nor is there any sign of bulging at the downstream toe.
+While there are a few shrubs and small trees on the slope, no excessive vegetation growth beyond the guidelines in OMS was noted.

-The piezometers and settlement gauges (Photos 3, 4, 5 and 6) on the North Dam are in good condition and continue to function as designed.
+The piezometers and settlement gauges (Photos 3 and 4) on the North Dam are in good condition and continue to function as designed.
 Orange coloured piezometer caps provide visible identification for the monitoring team.
-However, it was noted that two of the piezometers (PVC pipes) namely NDW-2B and NDW-1A do not have plastic caps and are not labelled.

-Along the downstream toe of the North Dam there is an 80 m long seepage zone (Photo 7).
+Along the downstream toe of the North Dam there is an 80 m long seepage zone.
 Seepage from this zone is collected at a monitoring station referred to as MH-02 and is a combination of groundwater discharge from the surrounding hillsides to the west and minimal seepage flow from the impoundment.
-The monitoring station consists of a 6-inch diameter steel pipe (Photo 8) embedded in sandbags.
+The monitoring station consists of a 6-inch diameter steel pipe (Photo 5) embedded in sandbags.
+A section of the seepage zone along the toe is shown in Photo 6.